The Number One HR Solution on Salesforce

 • Less Stressful for Interviewees: Thanks to the relaxed nature of a semi-structured interview, many candidates will feel better about taking this type of interview.
 This can lower their stress levels and make it possible for them to provide better answers to the questions that you are asking them.

 • Providing Context for Answers: Semi-structured interviews give interviewees the chance to provide context for their answers.
 This can provide valuable insight into the knowledge and abilities, giving you the ability to figure out which candidates are essentially reading from a script.
+To ensure your interviews are more insightful and authentic, consider using the best AI script writer to craft questions that encourage deeper, more thoughtful answers.

 Disadvantages of a Semi-Structured Interview